saleor/saleor.io-learn/product/basic-filtering.md

 When fetching products using the `products` query, we can also filter them using various criteria provided via the `filter` argument.

 The most basic form of filtering can be done using the `search` field.
 It takes a string value as input that is matched against the product title and description.
-In the following example we want to find all the t-shirts available in our store.
+In the following example, we want to find all the t-shirts available in our store.

 ```graphql
 # graphql/queries/TShirtProducts.graphql